 2. The title page: The complete title of the manuscript, the name of all the authors with their highest qualifications, the department or institution to which they are attached, address for correspondence with telephone numbers, e-mail, and Fax number.

-4. Introduction: This should summarize the purpose and the rationale for the study.
+4. Introduction: This should summarize the purpose and the rational for the study.
 It should neither review the subject extensively nor should it have data or conclusions of the study [in Persian].

 5. Materials and Methods: This should include exact method or observation or experiment.
 If an apparatus is used, its manufacturer’s name and address should be given in parenthesis.
 If the method is established, give reference but if the method is new, give enough information so that another author is able to perform it.
 If a drug is used, its generic name, dose and route of administration must be given.
 For patients, age, sex with mean age ± standard deviation must be given.
 Statistical method must be mentioned and specify any general computer program used.
 The Info system used should be clearly mentioned [in Persian].